Dzakiart19/v0-trading-bot-deriv/replit.md

 - 2024-12-09: Cleaned web_server.py - removed duplicate routes, serve HTML from webapps/
 - 2024-12: Migrated from Next.js to full Python
 - Configured for Replit environment with port 5000

+## Session Management
+- Session files (`logs/user_auth.json`, `logs/chat_mapping.json`, etc.) are deleted on EVERY bot startup
+- This ensures fresh start with no stale sessions from previous runs
+- Files are also deleted on shutdown for security
+- Cleanup runs BEFORE module imports to prevent singleton pre-loading stale data